Notice

 recovery-compare success

-One can see above discrepancy between legacy recovery times: 76.0s vs 62.2s.
-This is an effect of RocksDB having the data already cached by new recovery when legacy recovery is the second one.
+One can see in the above example the improvement in legacy recovery times: 76.0s vs 62.2s.
+The second run shows the effect of RocksDB having the data already cached by the new recovery strategy.

 Brought to you by the Ceph Foundation